Indian restaurant fined 25,000 Australian dollars for food regulation breaches in Australia

 -

-A Perth-based Indian restaurant has been fined a whopping 25,000 Australian dollars for multiple food regulation breaches.
+A Perth-based Indian restaurant has been fined a whopping 25,000 Australian dollars for multiple food regulation breaches, according to a media report.

 The Curry Club Indian Restaurant on South Street and its owner Nilish Dokhe were convicted after the restaurant fell short on a number of fronts when it came to cleanliness and not providing appropriate hand washing facilities.